 - Prep Chickpeas – Preheat oven to 400º.
 Drain and rinse the chickpeas and pat dry with a clean kitchen towel to dry.

 - Cook Quinoa – Rinse quinoa under water in a mesh sieve.
 Add 1-2/3 cups water or broth to a medium saucepan and boil.
-Cover that pan and reduce heat to low.
+Add quinoa, cover the pan, and reduce heat to low.
 Cook until all water is absorbed, 17 – 20 minutes.

 - Prep Ingredients – Zest and juice the lime.
 Thinly slice the radishes.
 Roughly chop the cilantro.
 Trim, deseed, and mince the jalapenos.
 If you want more heat, slice the jalapenos crosswise, leaving membranes and seeds intact.
 Wash your hands and cutting board after handling jalapenos.